 Foam Tray Miniature Storage Cases

 Let’s not forget about foam, the tried-and-true method of storing miniatures for years.
-Foam trays and miniature storage case have been around longer than the Horus Heresy and continue to be a solid option for hobbyists who want to protect their models from every angle.
+Foam trays and miniature storage cases have been around longer than the Horus Heresy, and they’re still a legit option when you want full-contact protection.

 Best Miniature Storage for Small, Medium, and Large Collections